Blind Island Marine State Park: History

 In the late 1800s, a man named John Fox homesteaded the island and built a small house and storage sheds.
 Fox was an immigrant from Germany, where he had made his living as a fisherman.
 After his divorce from Katherine Fox Dickman, he moved to the island where he lived as a fisherman and tilled a small garden spot, evidence of which still remains today.
-Fox's son, also named John Fox, died around 1960 after living alone on the island.
-The elder Fox is buried on the island.
+He died in 1934 at the age of 83 and was buried on Blind Island.
+Fox's son, also named John, lived alone on the island until the mid-1960s when he was moved to a nursing home.
+He died in Oak Harbor, Washington in 1971.
 The Foxes dug several holes into the rock, evidently to be used as cisterns.
 There is a small spring, around which a concrete retainer was built that is still in place.
-The water is unsafe to drink.
+There is no potable water on the island.

 The island became a state park in 1970 under lease from the BLM.
-All buildings were removed in 1972 due to their unsafe conditions.
+All buildings were removed in 1972 due to their unsafe condition.

 Activities and amenities

 As a stop on the Cascadia Marine Trail, the island's campsites are restricted to visitors arriving in non-motorized watercraft.
-Activities include observing the abundant wildlife and frequently passing ferries.
+Activities include observing the abundant wildlife and the frequent passing of ferries.